 As custodians of this significant heritage site, Sydney Living Museums is committed to ensuring visitors and school children can continue to experience Sydney’s history and cultural heritage as though they have lived it themselves.
-In 2016 we embark on two centenary projects - refurbishing the Drawing Room and updating the Orientation Room.
+In 2016 we embarked on two centenary projects - refurbishing the Drawing Room and updating the Orientation Room.

 Restoring grandeur – a refreshed drawing room

-Achieving our fundraising target will enable us to restore the drawing room, last revived in 1981, to its original grandeur by replacing the tired crimson silk damask on the chairs and reinstalling the curtains that once hung on the windows.
-In doing this we will work with specialist tradespeople who keep traditional methods alive.
-Once complete it will once again represent one of the finest surviving colonial interiors in Australia.
+Achieving our fundraising target enabled us to restore the drawing room, last revived in 1981, to its original grandeur by replacing the tired crimson silk damask on the chairs and reinstalling the curtains that once hung on the windows.
+We worked with specialist tradespeople who keep traditional methods alive.
+Now complete, it will once again represent one of the finest surviving colonial interiors in Australia.

 Sharing our knowlege - a new look orientation room

-We would like to invest in a new permanent exhibit for the orientation room, not updated in over 20 years.
-The new display will incorporate rich curatorial content and digital displays, showcasing some of the finest treasures and eclectic items from the collection that are rarely seen.
-It will be carefully constructed by expert craftspeople to ensure a timeless display.
+We have invested in a new permanent exhibit for the orientation room, not updated in over 20 years.
+The new display incorporates rich curatorial content and digital displays, showcasing some of the finest treasures and eclectic items from the collection that are rarely seen.
+It has been carefully constructed by expert craftspeople to ensure a timeless display.

 William C Wentworth played a critical role in developing democratic structures for NSW, including advocating and campaigning for a trial by jury and the right to vote; drafting the first constitution of New South Wales; and acting as an elected member of Australia’s first parliament.
 Yet William and Sarah, and their ten children, carried the stigma of their families’ convict pasts and struggled to gain acceptance in Sydney society.
 It is important we tell this story and make it available to as many people as possible.